afroactuarynunya/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script to give all permission
+Script to set permissions to file